-The Chapel Royal Choir is made up of six Gentlemen-in-Ordinary, ten choristers, an Organist and Choirmaster and a Sub-Organist.
-The boys are traditionally known as the Children of the Chapel Royal, and wear the distinctive State uniform introduced at the Restoration in 1660.
-The boys attend City of London School, and receive a Choral Scholarship to the value of 30% of school fees from the time they become choristers until they reach the end of Fifth form.
-Boys join the Choir as Probationers, becoming full choristers when one of the existing ten choristers leaves.
+The Chapel Royal Choir is made up of six Gentlemen-in-Ordinary, ten Choristers, an Organist and Choirmaster and a Sub-Organist.
+The Choristers are traditionally known as the Children of the Chapel Royal and wear the distinctive State uniform introduced at the Restoration in 1660.
+They attend City of London School, and receive a Choral Scholarship to the value of 30% of school fees from the time they become choristers until they reach the end of Fifth form.
+They join the Choir as Probationers, becoming full choristers when one of the existing ten Choristers leaves.
 Please note that the Choral Scholarship does not begin until the Probationer becomes a full Chorister.

-Boys normally audition for the choir aged 7 or 8, although it is possible for older boys to be considered.
-A successful audition will be followed by an academic assessment by City of London School, normally when a boy is in Year 4 at his current school.
-Subject to success in these assessments, a conditional offer will be made to join Old Grammar (Year 6) for the year in which they turn 10 years of age.
-To satisfy the conditions of the offer, boys must remain a member of the Choir and be successful in the School’s 10+ selection process.
+A successful audition will be followed in due course by an academic assessment by City of London School, normally when a child is in Year 4 at their current school.
+Subject to success in these assessments, a conditional offer will be made to join Old Grammar (Year 6) for the year in which they turn ten years of age.
+To satisfy the conditions of the offer, a child must remain a member of the Choir and be successful in the School’s 10+ selection process.

 The Temple Choir

 Candidates for entry to the School may also apply for choristerships at the Temple Church.
 The choristers of this choir are traditionally pupils at the School and for the number of terms that they are members of the choir receive choral bursaries whose value is approximately two-thirds of the School fees at any time.
 A choristership can only be awarded if the candidate has also met the normal requirements for entrance to the School.